rottencandy/website/src/blog/retroshare-1.md

 This GSoC project will be about creating an entirely new web interface for Retroshare using it’s JSON API to handle all communication between the WebUI and the client.

-## About Me

-My name is Saud, I’m a third-year undergraduate student in Computer Science at Alliance University, Bangalore, India.
-This is my first time participating as a student in GSoC as well as my first time being involved in the Freifunk community.

 ## Project breifing

 The Web Interface is planned to be made in such a way that all communication with the client happens through the JSON API.
 As such, It will be made using JavaScript.